FEATURES DEMO VIDEOS SAMPLES SUPPORT OTHER MODULES

 For example, if your algorithm is set to simply add the CV input at Jack A with the input at Jack B, with the result at jack C, the inputs and outputs are automatically configured and a 1.00 volt input on A and B with result in 2.00 volts at jack C. Or, perhaps you only want this voltage to update when Jack D has a high on it.
 A conditional statement in front of the A+B statement will only allow updates to Jack C when Jack D is set to high.

 You can probably think of all of the benefits of this right away considering doing this with standard modules would be cumbersome and use up VCA or logic modules that could be used for a different function.
-To make things even more interesting, there's also Sequencers, LFO's, delays, and Envelope generators built in that can be triggered whenever you want, play at any speed, and provide an accurate reproduction of previous sessions every time thanks to flash memory.
+To make things even more interesting, there's also Sequencers, LFO's, Delays, and Envelope generators built in that can be triggered whenever you want, play at any speed, and provide an accurate reproduction of previous sessions every time thanks to flash memory.

 One of the first questions I was asked when considering this module a few months ago was "what if you select a different User Program (preset) and outputs become patched to outputs of other modules?".
 My response was that after a Program (scene?) change, the outputs are all held in a high impedance state while a test for loading on the jacks determines if any are going to collide.
 This is done with very fast low voltage pulses that couldn't possibly damage another module's output.
 The LED will flash, in what ever color, and won't be an output until the jack is cleared.